explosivegaming/FactorioSoftmodManager/README.md

 __Creating a collection:__

-Once a json has been set up, with module set as Collection, you only need to add a folder for each submodule, each submodule folder should contain the same as any other module including a json.
+Once a json has been set up, with type as Collection, you only need to add a folder for each submodule, each submodule folder should contain the same as any other module including a json and be created with type as Module.
 Then once you have added your module you use the update command to update the collection to include the new submodules.
 When you require modules that are in the same collection you should treat them as if there weren't in the same collection, because as for as the manager is concerned these modules are not connected so the collection name must still be specififed (Collection.Submodule).

 __Creating a scenario:__

 This is by far the easiest to do as it requires no coding and only needs you to mannily edit the json to add any modules you want it to install.
 The scenario version should be the version of faactorio it was made for.
+The type should be definded as Scenario.

 ## Update
 `fsm init [dir]`